 In his production, writing, rap flow, and deliveries, the messenger in the Nu Age of “do better” is true to himself.
-Any way you look at it, High Renaissance fits in the Hip Hop entertainment scene.
+Any way you look at it, High Renaissance fits in the Kenyan Hip Hop scene.
 Whether you’ve been a day-one fan or you’re hearing of his music right now, the art sounds and feels familiar.

 Soulful and mellow, High Renaissance packs a mean punch on his songs with his hardcore storytelling and lyricism.
-A music producer, rapper and sound engineer, Peter Njuguna is one of the most promising acts of 2019.
+A music producer, rapper and sound engineer, he is one of the most promising acts of 2019.
 In his music, High Renaissance proves he is a character who can be equally deep as well as playful corny.

 It is rare to come across a new generation artist who is evolving beyond the preconcieved notions of what a rapper/MC is supposed to be.
 Rested in his truth but at the same time you can feel the visionary elements in the work he churns out – Trabolee

 When he joined Muhuri Muchiri High School, he met another aspiring rapper who introduced him to music production.
 Before he could sharpen his skills, his family moved to Ongata Rongai and he changed schools.
 By sheer luck, his new neighbour had DJ decks.
 High Renaissance started listening to a lot of classic Hip Hop albums courtesy of his new friend.
 He started writing his own raps during this time.